playtimesolutions/intelligent-applications/azure-openai/create-azureopenai-service/README.md

-# Intelligent Applications - Create Azure Open AI service
+# Intelligent Applications - Create Azure OpenAI service

-This document details how to create the Azure Open AI service within the Azure portal for use with your applications.
+This document details how to create the Azure OpenAI service within the Azure portal for use with your applications.

 ## Pre-requisites

-You must have a valid Azure subscription and relevant role permissions to create Azure Open AI resources.
+You must have a valid Azure subscription and relevant role permissions to create Azure OpenAI resources.

 ## Steps